WintonGee/csc305/README.md

-CSC305 Software Engineering Project repository.
-This project showcases the principles of object-oriented design, software architecture, and testing methodologies, with a strong focus on JUnit testing.
+# CSC305
+OOP design principles and testing methodologies

 The goal of this project is to build a robust and maintainable software system by applying key design patterns and thoroughly testing the components to ensure reliability and scalability.